dg679@drexel.edu

 Education:

 Alessia graduated with her BSc in biological sciences from Sapienza University of Rome (Italy) in 2013.
-She received her master’s in biology for molecular, cellular and pathophysiological research summa cum laude from Roma Tre University of Rome (Italy) in 2016 and her PhD in molecular and cellular biology in January 2020, also at Roma Tre University of Rome.
-Alessia joined the Lane Lab as a postdoc in March 2020.
+She received her master's in molecular, cellular and pathophysiological research summa cum laude at Roma Tre University of Rome (Italy) in 2016, and her PhD in molecular and cellular biology in January 2020, also at Roma Tre University of Rome.
+Alessia works in Dr. Fischer's lab as a postdoc.

 Research interests: